-- 5. Proceed accordingly for all parameters that need to be changed - 6.
-Press and hold the mode button for 3 seconds to finish configuring the diagnostics codes. - ☐ The display switches to the basic display.
+- Proceed accordingly for all parameters that need to be changed. - 6.
+Press and hold the mode button for 3 seconds to finish configuring the diagnostics codes.

 6.2 Displaying the status codes

 The status codes display the product's current operating status.